Cities Try Convincing Amazon They're Ready For Its New Headquarters

 Though Amazon likes to tout the billions of dollars it says it has injected into Seattle's economy, the city has been tested by the massive corporate presence.

-Over the years, frustrations aired by residents of Seattle (headquarters there employ 40,000 employees) have included rapidly rising housing costs, traffic congestion, gentrification and pressure on local businesses.
+Over the years, frustrations aired by residents of Seattle (headquarters there employs 40,000 employees) have included rapidly rising housing costs, traffic congestion, gentrification and pressure on local businesses.
 As The New York Times reported recently:

 "Some local lawmakers have blamed Amazon for being a primary contributor to the region's lack of affordable housing and other woes.
 The City Council recently unanimously approved a tax on individual income over $250,000 and $500,000 for couples, which would affect high-earners at Amazon.
 The legislation is facing legal challenges.